ameseee/web-scraper-workshop/day_2/personal_web_scraper.md

 ## Scraper
 - Build out endpoint with web scraper

-- Go into front end and modify as needed.
-HTML and CSS files have some notes to help you out.
+## Front End
+- In the `index.html` file, you can change anything you need to.
+If you are following a similar format with four images, you just need to change out the starting images (lines 28-31).
+- In the `styles.css` file, you can change the color scheme.
+You can also use this file to change the layout (if you'd rather have rows for your info than a 2x2 square of images).
+There is a note about how to do that.
-- In the JavaScript file, you will need to update the endpoint location based on how you wrote the endpoint in your personal-scraper repo.
+- In the `index.js` file, you will need to update the endpoint location based on how you wrote the endpoint in your personal-scraper repo - line 19.
+You might also want to change out the text on the button (line 22).